sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/contributing/compiling_avsplus.rst

 Using MSBuild
 .............

-Note: depending on your Visual Studio 2019 or 2022 version, choose only one cmake build block.
+Note: depending on your Visual Studio 2019, 2022 or 2026 version, choose only one cmake build block.
+**Reminder:** You need CMake 4.2+ for Visual Studio 2026.

 For 32-bit (no XP, SSE2):
 ::

+    cmake ../AviSynthPlus -G "Visual Studio 18 2026" -A Win32 -DMSVC_CPU_ARCH:string="SSE2" -DBUILD_DIRECTSHOWSOURCE:bool=on && \
+    cmake --build . --config Release -j $(nproc)

+    or

     cmake ../AviSynthPlus -G "Visual Studio 17 2022" -A Win32 -DMSVC_CPU_ARCH:string="SSE2" -DBUILD_DIRECTSHOWSOURCE:bool=on && \
     cmake --build . --config Release -j $(nproc)